 I believe these dependencies usually develop as an attitudinal response to, and a behavioural defence against, emotional problems.
 These problems can be current, and they can originate in traumatic early life experiences and relationships.

 Some people with drug abuse or alcohol problems need detoxification treatment from their substance of abuse before beginning therapy, or require medical treatment alongside counselling.
-If you do need treatment, please get in touch, as I can refer you to a specialist evidence-based treatment facility in London, offering out-patient treatments for mental health disorders and addiction.
+If you do need treatment, please get in touch, as I can refer you to a specialist private clinic in London, offering out-patient treatments for addiction.

 Some over-drinkers want to move from problematic drinking to what we call 'controlled' or 'moderate' drinking.
 This transition may require a temporary period of abstinence, with the support of addiction counselling.
 Achieving a moderation of one's drinking habits, however, is not necessarily an easier option than complete abstinence as it involves changing the way you think about the alcohol you drink.
 It also means always developing a strict level of self-control, which is made more difficult after a couple of drinks.

-Pornography and all addictions can take some time to get control of.
+All addictions take some time to overcome - often years, rather than weeks or months.
 There is no silver bullet to stop behaviours that have been habitual for many years and that you have been using to cope with life for so long.
 Lapse and relapse are often part of the process of achieving abstinence in the long term, but counselling will help you through these difficult times.
 Counselling will also help you to learn from any slip-ups you make, and then support you, once you are abstinent, in staying that way.

 We begin by looking at the practical things you can do to help you towards abstinence or moderation, as well as trying to help you change unhelpful or distorted patterns of thinking.
 We would also look at what is going on for you emotionally and, in doing so, help you reduce any anxiety that may be making life feel very uncomfortable and scary.